 2006 Big Sky Community Corporation closes on the park option and river bottom lands making BSCC the new owner of a 44 acre park located in the heart of Meadow Village.
 Construction begins on the bridge portion of the Spur Road connector trail.
 Membership hits 2300 in the BSOA with more than 189 projects being reviewed by the architectural committee in the last 3 years.

-2005 Big Sky Community Corporation and Ophir School Council create a cooperative, not for profit local venture – Camp Big Sky – providing local and visiting children safe play and learning environment throughout the summer months.
+2005 Big Sky Community Corporation creates a cooperative, not for profit local venture – Camp Big Sky – providing local and visiting children safe play and learning environment throughout the summer months.

 2004 Construction at Water and Sewer District is completed.
 Noxious weed program launched.
 Chamber of Commerce forms community solution groups to address issues of greatest concern to Big Sky community: growth and development; community and infrastructure; affordable housing; and business issues.

 2003 Resolution signed to acquire 22.7 acres adjacent to existing Big Sky Community Park.
 Ousel Falls Park opened.
 Big Sky Trails Master Plan completed.
 Governance legislation dies in committee.